1A bevy of ...............

 Wrong!

-8Don’t open the packet.
-Change into passive
+8"Don't open the packet."
+Change this sentence into the passive voice.

 Wrong!

-9Either the teacher or the students ............... clean the class room.
+9Either the teacher or the students ............... clean the classroom.

 Wrong!